aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: it's primarily used in human resource management*
 - Good project managers assume that their definition of success is the same as the sponsors.
     - *<strong>wrong reason</strong>: obviously they won't do that*
-- Good project managers assume that their definition of success is the same as the sponsors.
+- Effective program managers recognize that managing a project is much more complex than managing a program.
-    - *<strong>wrong reason</strong>: obviously they won't do that*
+    - *<strong>wrong reason</strong>: it's reversed*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>